SergeyDev5/Parser/README.md

-I'm writing app parser for update my skills
+I was write app parser for update my skills